 During the memorial service held on Tuesday evening in Dobsonville, Soweto, Maimane said: “If you want to serve the people of South Africa, in any form, you must be above reproach.”

 But, according to Maimane, members within the DA have broken this tradition.
+He explained that some DA members treat public service as a “personal service”.

 “You see, for some, when they are caught out undermining clean governance for the people, and zero tolerance for corruption, they move towards racial victimhood,” Maimane continued.